 Who will win the Super Bowl 52 MVP Award?

-Sometimes, the Super Bowl MVP is someone whom you don’t expect to win.
+Sometimes, the Super Bowl MVP is a player whom you don’t expect to win.
 But mostly, it’s the big-name guys who’ve been around the league for a while.
 Case in point, Tom Brady has won two out of the last three years, while Giants QB Eli Manning (twice), Baltimore QB Joe Flacco, Green Bay QB Aaron Rodgers, Saints QB Drew Brees, and Denver linebacker Von Miller have won within the past decade.

 That said, I’m looking at players like Rob Gronkowski, Brandin Cooks, Alshon Jeffrey, Dion Lewis, and Jay Ajayi.